|Location||Ngutuk Ongiron Group Ranch, Waso East, Waso Division, Samburu East District|

 The Maa-speaking Samburu are pastoralists, whose livelihoods have traditionally been rooted in semi nomadic cattle, goat and sheep farming across the rangelands of northern Kenya.
 But as changing times bring increased pressure on natural resources, grazing cattle has become a volatile livelihood, as unpredictable drought and competition with protected wildlife for grazing becomes more frequent.

 To give pastoralists both security and incentive, the ‘Linking Livestock Markets to Wildlife Conservation’ Program is being implemented in several conservancies, including West Gate.
 The concept is simple – conservancies are judged using a set of criteria, which look at how well the conservancy is being managed to benefit both wildlife and communities.
 NRT will buy cattle from the best performing conservancies, which it then sells on to slaughter.
-So far (from 2006 up to 2012) a total of 4, 531 cattle have been bought from the 11 participating conservancies, making over 103 million Kenyan Shillings (approximately 1.2 million USD) across 1, 852 households.
+So far (from 2006 up to 2012) more than 5,000 cattle have been bought from the 11 participating conservancies, making over 125 million Kenyan Shillings (approximately 1.4 million USD) for 2,000 pastoralists.
 West Gate is the third biggest contributor to sales so far, having sold over 600 cattle to NRT.

 One of the major criteria within the programme is security.
 35 rangers, employed from the community and trained by NRT, are continuing to enhance security in West Gate which has helped boost wildlife numbers and in turn, tourist numbers.
 Rangers play a critical role in raising conservation awareness, gathering intelligence, managing conflict and gathering basic wildlife data.
 They were trained with funding from NRT and generous support from the Kenya Wildlife service, at the Manyani Training School in the famous Tsavo National Park.
 Passing with flying colours, the team emerged with knowledge in discipline, field craft, wildlife law and wildlife monitoring.